-Large-scale, nationally representative screening programs undertaken in the 2000s in Australia, Norway, and the US showed that more than 10% of the adult population have CKD.
-In the western world, diabetes is the leading cause of CKD, followed by hypertension.
-With the increase in lifestyle diseases such as diabetes and hypertension and the increased life-expectancy, CKD is projected to become an increasing problem worldwide.
-In 2017, there were 697.5 million cases of CKD globally and approximately 1.2 million people died from CKD.
+Large-scale, nationally representative screening programs conducted in Australia, Norway, and the United States in the 2000s have shown that more than 10% of the adult population has CKD.
+In the Western world, diabetes is the most common cause of CKD, followed by hypertension.
+With the increase in lifestyle diseases such as diabetes and hypertension and increased life expectancy, CKD is expected to become an increasing problem worldwide.
+In 2017, there were 697.5 million cases of CKD worldwide and about 1.2 million people died from CKD.

 How is CKD treated?

-If detected early, it is possible to pharmacologically halt or slow the progression of CKD.
-However, due to the reservoir of nephrons, patients are usually diagnosed when CKD is already advanced.
-Patients that reach end-stage kidney disease require dialysis or kidney transplantation.
-The main classes of treatments for CKD are drugs regulating blood-pressure or treating the underlying disease drivers (e.g. GLP-1 agonists and SGLT2 inhibitors in diabetes, which have a positive effect on kidney health).
+If detected early, it is possible to halt or slow the progression of CKD pharmacologically.
+However, because of the reservoir of nephrons, CKD is usually not diagnosed until it is advanced.
+Patients who reach end-stage renal disease require dialysis or kidney transplantation.
+The main classes of treatment for CKD are medications to regulate blood pressure or treat the underlying causes of the disease (e.g. GLP-1 agonists and SGLT2 inhibitors for diabetes, which have a positive effect on kidney health).

 How is CKD diagnosed?